-Debaters reading positions about suicide, depression/specific mental health, sexual violence, or any similarly traumatic issue, the onus is on them to ask those in the room permission to read the position.
-Spectators may leave, but judges and opponents do not have that option, meaning there is an expectation that if one of them objects to the triggering subject, that the debater will not read that position.
+The onus is on debaters planning to read positions about potentially triggering issues to ask those in the room for permission to read the position.
+Spectators may leave, but judges and opponents do not have that option, meaning there is an expectation that if one of them objects to the triggering position, the position will not be read.
 If a debater does not adjust their strategy after being asked to, they will start the round with a 25.
 If you do not ask before round, but someone is triggered, speaks will similarly be docked.
-If there is no trigger warning but no one is triggered, the round can continue as normal.
+If there is no trigger warning but no one is triggered, the round will continue as normal.

 This article is very good at articulating my views on the importance of trigger warnings

 It is not up for debate that if someone was triggered on account of your failure to adequately make use of trigger warnings, you'll be punished through speaks and/or the ballot